 CLICK HERE TO GET A FREE ADILO ACCOUNT TO HOST YOUR VIDEO RESUMES

-The recruiter’s probably juggling a ton of CVs, to stand out, make your CV stand out.
+A recruiter often juggles ton of CVs.
+Hence, to stand out, make your CV professional.

 Canva has sample professional CVs you can customize to your needs.
 Resume.io, Resume Genius, and Kickresume are other solid online CV makers you might want to try.